RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 Renders a pdf for the current problem or contest.
 The pdf is written to `problem.pdf` or `contest.pdf` respectively.

 - Note 1: `pdflatex` is called exactly once usually.
 You may need to call it multiple times after big changes to the problem/contest. `bt zip` *does* run `pdflatex` multiple times.
 - Note 2: All LaTeX compilation is done in tmpfs (`/tmp/` on linux).
 The resulting pdfs will be symlinks into the temporary directory.
+See the [Implementation notes](implementation_notes.md#building-latex-files) for more.

 **Flags**